 File Sharing Phishing

-Scammers are known to conduct Dropbox and Google Docs phishing by sending emails that appear to be from these file sharing websites, prompting the recipient to log in.
+Scammers are known to conduct Dropbox and Google Docs phishing by sending emails that appear to be from these file-sharing websites, prompting the recipient to log in.
 The hacker can then access private files and photos to take the account hostage and steal sensitive information.
 Two-factor authentication is one protection against this type of scam.

 Tips to Avoid a Phishing Attack

-Through a National Science Foundation grant, Hong and other computer scientists began studying why people fall for these attacks.
+Through a National Science Foundation grant, Hong and other computer scientists began studying why people fall for phishing attacks.
 One of the main reasons was that a lot of people didn’t pay attention to the URLs in their browser.
 He and his colleagues then created a popular online game called Anti-Phishing Phil to help people practice identifying dangerous URLs.
-Hong has also worked with companies to conduct simulated phishing attacks and subsequent training for employees who clicked on the pretend phishing emails, providing tips for how to steer clear of these scams.

 “Avoid clicking on weird links.
 Use search engines,” Hong said.
 “If someone is also asking you to do something, and it seems unusual, just confirm with the individual.”